Quick Answer

 Unlike the diamond shape, where cheekbones dominate, heart shapes show their greatest width at the forehead line.

-Bradley Cooper, Nick Jonas, Donald Glover, and Chris Hemsworth exemplify heart-shaped face characteristics.
+Bradley Cooper, Nick Jonas, Donald Glover, and Chris Hemsworth are a few example of celebrities heart-shaped face characteristics.

 A widow’s peak hairline is common with heart shapes, though it’s not a required feature.